-Planning can also be called forethought means thinking ahead and organizing future courses of action to be followed.
-It is a systematic and preparatory activity determining when, how and who for a particular job.
 Systematic planning precisely considers available & prospective resources of the organization to manage effective delineation, coordination, & execution.

-Planning is the amongst the primary functions of management.
+Planning is amongst the primary functions of management.
 It is required practically at all levels of management.
 With growing sizes of the organizations and increasing complexities in their structure, planning even becomes more crucial.
 Also, constantly changing and uncertain market further augments to the need of planning.

 Importance of Planning Function of Management

+The process of planning is the primary function of management and cannot be dispensed with.
 The following lists the importance of planning for any business enterprise:

 Planning Provides Direction